Indianapolis Colts Should Unleash Marlon Mack In 2017 NFL Season [Opinion]

 Marlon Mack may not be a household name in Indianapolis yet, but it won’t be long before he becomes a fan favorite.
 Heading into his rookie season with the Indianapolis Colts, Mack has already been turning heads in preseason and training camp action.
 He may not overtake Frank Gore for the starting job, but he certainly has the potential to make a major impact on the Colts’ 2017 season.

-Indianapolis wasn’t necessarily prioritizing a running back in the 2017 NFL Draft, but could not pass up the opportunity to snag Mack with the No. 143 overall pick.
+Indianapolis wasn’t necessarily prioritizing a running back in the 2017 NFL Draft, but the team could not pass up the opportunity to snag Mack with the No. 143 overall pick.

 In the Colts’ second preseason games, Mack has made a major impact in his debut.
-He carried the football five times for 45 yards, while also catching two passes for 14 yards.
-At just 21 years old, Mack has flashed star potential early on in his NFL career.
+He carried the football five times for 45 yards while also catching two passes for 14 yards.
+At just 21-years-old, Mack has flashed star potential early on in his NFL career.

 Last season at South Florida, Mack racked up 1,187 yard and 15 touchdowns on 174 attempts.
 Those numbers round out to an impressive 6.8 yards per carry.